evmcnb/quartz/content/Full/Ulcerative Colitis.md

 ##### Mild to moderate acute

-- Rectal then oral aminosalicylate (mesalazine) - 1st line
+- Rectal mesalazine - 1st line
-- Corticosteroids (prednisolone) - 2nd line after 4 weeks
+- If remission not achieved within 4 weeks: oral aminosalicylate
+- If remission still not achieved: corticosteroids (prednisolone)

 ##### Severe acute

+Treated in hospital
 - IV steroids (hydrocortisone) - 1st line
-- IV ciclosporin
+- IV ciclosporin if steroids contraindicated or no improvement after 72 hours
 - Infliximab
-- Surgery
+- Surgery last resort if unresponsive to optimal medical therapy

 #### Maintaining Remission

-- Aminosalicylate (oral mesalazine) - 1st line
+**Mild-Moderate**
+- rectal mesalazine

+**Severe or $\geq$ 2 exacerbations in the past year**
-- Azathioprine
+- oral azathioprine
-- Mercaptopurine
+- or oral mercaptopurine

 ## Complications/red Flags